 rm *.txt

-is the default target.
+If we try to run make after the changes, only the target welcome will be executed.
+That’s because only the first target in the Makefile is the default target.
 Often called the default goal, this is the reason you will see all as the first target in most projects.
 It is the responsibility of all to call other targets.
-We can override this behavior using a special phony target called .DEFAULT_GOAL
+We can override this behavior using a special phony target called .DEFAULT_GOAL.

-Let’s include that at the beginning of our Makefile
+Let’s include that at the beginning of our Makefile:

 .DEFAULT_GOAL := generate

-This will run the target generate
+This will run the target generate as the default:

 $ make